chrisnoonan98675/site/xl-deploy/how-to/deploy-using-sequential-by-loadbalancer-orchestrator.markdown

 The end-user experience depends on the static web content and enterprise application being deployed in sync.
 This means that you cannot deploy only static web content and enable access to it before the enterprise application is fully deployed on the same side of the web site.
 You want to avoid having static content that points to an application that has not been deployed yet.
 Therefore, you want to execute the deployment in parallel as much as possible.

-## Define application and infrastructure building blocks
+## Step 1 Define application and infrastructure building blocks

 This is the application that will be deployed: